-The bulk of training loan officers receive will come post-licensure in the form of on-the-job training from the bank, mortgage company, or credit union that they work with.
-This training varies from company to company, and often have a focus on the different types of software they use to manage prospective home buyers, organize client information and documents, underwrite loans, and ensure compliance with federal and state lender regulations.
+The bulk of training that loan officers receive will come post-licensure in the form of on-the-job training from the bank, mortgage company or credit union that they work with.
+This training varies from company to company, and often focuses on the different types of software used to manage prospective home buyers, organize client information and documents, underwrite loans and ensure compliance with federal and state lender regulations.

-After completing the process of acquiring your state licensure and finding a job, there is a high probability that you will be assigned to work with a more seasoned loan officer for your first year as a loan officer.
+After completing the process of acquiring your state licensure and finding a job, there is a high probability that you will be assigned to work with a more seasoned loan officer for your first year.

-During this time, 50% of your day will be spent growing your sales pipeline and the other 50% will be devoted to learning regulations and guidelines so that you know how to quickly and effectively guide your borrowers through the loan approval process.
+During this time, 50 percent of your day will be spent growing your sales pipeline and the other 50 percent will be devoted to learning regulations and guidelines so that you know how to quickly and effectively guide your borrowers through the loan approval process.

-First and foremost, you must be at least 18 years of age to register with the Nationwide Mortgage Licensing System and Registry (NMLS), which requires a background check.
+First and foremost, you must be at least 18 years old to register with the Nationwide Mortgage Licensing System and Registry (NMLS), which requires a background check.
 You’ll be able to take the exam once you’ve provided proof of your 20 hours of education.
-Upon passing the exam you’ll have the necessary qualifications to become a loan officer!
+Upon passing the exam you’ll have the necessary qualifications to become a loan officer.

 But it doesn’t stop there.
 The SAFE Act mandates that state-licensed mortgage loan originators complete eight hours of continuing education annually which must include: three hours of federal law and regulations and two hours of ethics, including instruction on fraud, consumer protection and fair lending.